 The strangest time of any year is that liminal corridor in between Christmas and New Years.
-We joke that it’s a time of being “unmotivated, full of chocolate, and unsure what day it is”, but in a year where this is already so familiar, I wonder if our approach to 2021 might feel a little bit different.
+We joke that it’s a time of being “unmotivated, full of chocolate, and unsure what day it is”, but in a year where this is already so familiar, I wonder if our approach this year might feel a little bit different.

 I find this corridor is the best time for me to pull out my journal, pour myself some tea, light a candle, and dream.
 You can do this activity at any time – winter, summer, rain or shine – but I believe there is a special kind of momentum that you can get from this particular time of year.

 In its original form, Dare to Dream was a page out of a workshop and workbook created by my grandma, Linda Iler, themed around positive motivational commentary.
-She presented this material, the total package, to two groups in workshop settings, after which participants completed their personal survey as a take-home.
+She presented this material to two groups in workshop settings, after which participants completed their personal survey as a take-home.

 Grandma Linda refers to this as “Not so much a New Year’s resolution thing, but a checklist of items to give deep thought to about how you might like your ideal life to look…”

 Some elements may have been inspired by an earlier Mastermind workshop.
 As she remembers, “In [Mastermind], we learned that if there is something you want in your life, you have to give thought to what it is, how you would like it to look, and name an action that you would need to take to move closer toward your vision.
 [At each meeting], each of us would go through our list of items we had [previously] identified, and be accountable for what we had done to change things more into the direction of how we wanted it to be.”